Mill Creek Ravine: Geography

 Mill Creek begins in rural sloughs east of Edmonton and flows northward, through Edmonton's southeast, and then through Edmonton's Mill Creek Ravine park, north of Argyll Road.
 It finally ends its run at an outfall to the North Saskatchewan River near downtown Edmonton, its waters flowing to Hudsons Bay.

 The creek has its start just south and east of Anthony Henday Drive (just south of its junction with Highway 14; this is south-east of the Meadows community).
 The creek flows northward through The Meadows and Mill Woods and the Jackie Parker Recreation Area, then is diverted into culverts (built during the 1960s and 1970s).
 It flows underneath the Davies/Coronet Industrial areas.

 The creek returns to the surface north of Argyll Road and flows through the Mill Creek Ravine park.

 The creek is diverted to a tunnel and concrete outfall structure north of 88th Avenue.
 The outfall lies near 92 Avenue between the neighbourhoods of Strathcona, Cloverdale and Bonnie Doon.
 The outfall emerges on the south/east bank of the North Saskatchewan River several meters above the river at approximately 95 Avenue.
 It is clearly visible from the James MacDonald Bridge.
 The city has begun public consultations on re-establishing the natural, surface flow ("daylighting") the downstream reach of Mill Creek.

 History

-The creek's name is derived from a flour mill that was established by William Bird in 1878 near where the creek flows into the North Saskatchewan River.
+The creek's name is derived from a flour mill that was established by HBC employee William Bird in 1878 near where the creek flows into the North Saskatchewan River.

 The ravine was once home to part of the Edmonton, Yukon & Pacific Railway line.
 The line ran from the Canadian Pacific line (the Calgary & Edmonton Railway) at about 67 Avenue, across 99 Street and down into Mill Creek ravine.
 The rail-line went down through the ravine and across the Low Level Bridge, built in 1900.
 The railway carried passengers and also served ravine industries -- a brickyard, a coal mine and two meat packing plants.
 Gainer's meat packing plant, a large scale meat packing facility, was once located on the western edge of the ravine at 79 Avenue.